dbmdz/cudami/README.md

 Local running cudami: http://localhost:9898

-CMS connects to database and if no admin user exists, the admin user creation assistant is launched.
+cudami GUI webapp connects to cudami repository server and if no admin user exists, the admin user creation assistant is launched.
 Create an admin user and log in.

 Enjoy!